How to Choose a Bank: Three Things to Consider

 Credit unions are member-owned financial organizations that provide financial services and products to their members.
 Unlike traditional banks that must reach revenue goals, they are nonprofit organizations, which means that the profit is returned to the members through lower fees and high-interest rates.

-When deliberating on how to pick a bank you should also consider the connection between the credit unions and the local communities.
+You should also consider the connection between the credit unions and the local communities.
 If you want to give something back to your community, you should choose a credit union.

 Financial Products Offered